Characters of the Marvel Cinematic Universe: A–L: Arishem

 Arishem (voiced by David Kaye) is a Celestial who created the Deviants, and later the Eternals once the Deviants rebelled against their programming.
 He communicates with only one member of a given group of ten Eternals: on Earth, this is Ajak, and later Sersi after Ajak's death.
 After the Emergence is stopped, Arishem takes Sersi, Phastos, and Kingo away for judgement, vowing to spare Earth only if their memories show that humanity is worth sparing.

-As of 2025, the character has appeared in one project: the film Eternals.
+As of 2026, the character has appeared in one project: the film Eternals.
 An alternate universe variant of Arishem appeared in one project: the Disney+ animated series What If...?.

 Asha

 Asha (voiced by Erica Luttrell) is an enthusiastic Wakandan citizen who interns at Oscorp in an alternate universe.
 She later leaves Oscorp to join Harry Osborn's Worldwide Engineering Brigade (W.E.B.).

-As of 2025, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man (2025–present).
+As of 2026, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man (2025–present).

 Attuma

-Attuma (portrayed by Alex Livinalli) is a warrior from Talokan and a close ally of Namor.
+Attuma (portrayed by Alex Livinalli) is a warrior from the underwater kingdom of Talokan and a close ally of its king, Namor.

-As of 2025, the character has appeared in one project: the film Black Panther: Wakanda Forever.
+As of 2026, the character has appeared in one project: the film Black Panther: Wakanda Forever.
 He will return in the film Avengers: Doomsday (2026).

 Hector Ayala / White Tiger

-Hector Ayala (portrayed by Kamar de los Reyes), also known as White Tiger, is a vigilante operating in New York City whose powers come from a mystical amulet.
+Hector Ayala (portrayed by Kamar de los Reyes), also known as White Tiger, is a vigilante operating in New York City whose powers come from the mystical Amulet of Power.
 He is accused of assaulting and killing an undercover cop named Shanahan and is represented by Matt Murdock as his lawyer.
 With new testimony and police records detailing Hector's exploits, Murdock and McDuffie convince the jury to find him innocent on all charges.
 While on patrol as the White Tiger, Hector is murdered by Cole North.
+Later, Hector's niece, Angela del Toro, takes on the mantle of White Tiger to honor his memory.

-As of 2025, the character has appeared in one project: the Disney+ series Daredevil: Born Again (2025–present).
+As of 2026, the character has appeared in one project: the Disney+ series Daredevil: Born Again (2025–2027).

+Soledad Ayala

+Soledad Ayala (portrayed by Ashley Marie Ortiz) is a nurse and the wife of vigilante Hector Ayala / White Tiger, who is killed by Cole North in 2027, leaving Soledad a widow.
+Months later, she is unjustly arrested by the Anti-Vigilante Task Force (AVTF) of New York City Mayor Wilson Fisk and illegally detained at the Red Hook port, but is rescued along with other prisoners by Daredevil and Karen Page, with the help of Soledad's niece, Angela del Toro.